 2 Bonus Principles for Making Recommendations

 Now, it may very well be that you still have plenty of potential options to recommend.
-You’ll most likely have to strike a balance between those that actually solve the problem and those that will be acceptable for decision-makers, too.
-Here are two bonus principles that can help guide you.
+You’ll most likely have to strike a balance.
+Between those that actually solve the problem and those that will be acceptable to decision-makers.
+Here are two bonus principles on how to identify the least risky option and on the art of persuasion

 1. Irreversible and Reversible Decisions

-The principle of reversible and irreversible decisions goes back to a shareholder letter written by Amazon founder Jeff Bezos.
+As our first five principles imply, some options are riskier than others.
+In order to tell them apart, the distinction between reversible and irreversible decisions can help.
+It goes back to a shareholder letter written by Amazon founder Jeff Bezos.
 He distinguished between two types of options:

 Some decisions are consequential and irreversible or nearly irreversible – one-way doors – and these decisions must be made methodically, carefully, slowly, with great deliberation and consultation.
 If you walk through and don’t like what you see on the other side, you can’t get back to where you were before.
 We can call these Type 1 decisions.